MaiaWilliams/MaiaWilliams.github.io/index.md

 ### Dissertations and university projects
 #### Master of Landscape Architecture dissertation, University of Western Australia, 2020
-My Master of Landscape Architecture dissertation was about the processes of urban landscape perception and how purposefully designing for these processes might influence urban design.
+My Master of Landscape Architecture dissertation was about the processes of urban landscape perception and how purposefully designing for these processes might (positively) influence urban design.
 There is a theoretical research component (Part 1) and a loosely connected hypothetical suburb design demonstration (Part 2).
 Part 1 is far more interesting than Part 2, but both are here.
 - [Part 1: Such possibilities in the processes of place.](Documents/20200618_MaiaWilliams_UWA_MasterLA_DissertationPart1_SuchPossibilitiesInTheProcessesofPlace.pdf)
 - [Part 2: Living.
 Beside the ridge, before the sea.](Documents/20201029_MaiaWilliams_UWA_MasterLA_DissertationPart2_Living-BesidetheRidge_BeforetheSea.pdf)